 Renowned Turkish novelist acquitted in terror trial

 Erdogan, whose books have been translated into various different languages, was an occasional columnist for pro-Kurdish newspaper Ozgur Gundem which was shut down after the failed 2016 coup against Turkish President Recep Tayyip Erdogan.
-(AFP) IND
+The novelist Erdogan -- who has no relation to the Turkish president -- was held in pre-trial detention for four months in 2016 but later released.

+She did not attend Friday's hearing but in a statement read out by her lawyer Erdal Dogan, Erdogan said her columns did not contain any violent element.
+"Their political content is limited to human rights violations," she said.
+(AFP) PMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)